Read on for 2,000 words on why I hate one of the largest sex toy companies in the world.

 Dangerous Lilly goes into it here and why it’s gross.

 Pipedream may be the largest sex toy manufacturer, but seeing these toys is like stepping into a time portal.
 They hurtle you back to the 1990s, to a stereotypical, dark sex store at the corner of a sketchy street, with those flickering neon lights and XXX signs.

 It’s outdated – it appeals to the seedy, shrinking, historical underbelly of the market, one that the vast majority of sex toy companies and bloggers are working hard to move past.

 The astonishing thing is, Pipedream’s line of Extreme Toyz and Dollz have remained largely stagnant for years.
 They’ve been using the same angle in their marketing, with no sign of improvement.
-Pipedream’s website, at the time of writing, still has archives of downloadable catalogs and product descriptions dating back to 2011, and already back then we see the same problematic products like “Flip A Sista Over.”
+Pipedream’s website, at the time of writing, still has archives of downloadable catalogs and product descriptions dating back to 2011 (UPDATE: Pipedream removed this link as of 2020/03/10), and already back then we see the same problematic products like “Flip A Sista Over.”
 (UPDATE: Pipedream removed this link as of Oct 4 2019).
 That means the ad copy hasn’t changed noticeably in at least 8 years, which is a REALLY long time in the sex toy world.

 As one of the largest manufacturers of sex toys in the world, Pipedream is becoming one of the last remaining (but powerful) forces pushing this kind of marketing into our industry, and they have a responsibility to change.
 For many years now, the sex toy industry has been moving towards bodysafe materials and inclusive marketing.
 Tenga is a fantastic example of a company focusing on the penis-having-consumer, without all the misogyny.
 And if you want realism, Fleshlight gives you a lot of great options without the extreme sexism, and their material is one of the safer ones for penis sleeves.